cla-bit/PayStackEase/docs/source/subaccounts.rst

         :type settlement_bank: str
         :param account_number:
         :type account_number: str
-        :param active: Whether the subaccount is active or not
+        :param active: Whether the subaccount is active or not. (default: True)
         :type active: bool, optional
         :param percentage_charge: The percentage charge receives from each payment made to the subaccount
         :type percentage_charge: float, optional